-I never use my blog to give negative hotel reviews, but there’s a first for everything.
-Sai Kaew Beach Resort on Koh Samet (Samed), Thailand, earned a bit of blogging fire and brimstone for a particularly bad experience, and for being a not-what-it-claims-to-be resort.
+I rarely use my blog to give negative reviews, but Sai Kaew Beach Resort on Koh Samet (Samed), Thailand, earned a bit of blogging fire and brimstone for a particularly bad experience.
+Sai Kaew Beach Resort is not what it claims to be.
+The bungalows are far as hell from any beach, and they reek of mildew.
 If Koh Samet is your destination, find somewhere else to stay.

 Sai Kaew Beach Resort Problem Number 1: